Sample slicer online for precise slice points

-Chppr is an online sample slicer for producers who want a fast path from an audio file to playable slices.
-It is made for breaks, loops, vocals, one-shots, field recordings, and any source you want to cut into rhythmic pieces.
+Chppr is an online sample slicer for producers who care about where each cut lands.
+It is made for breaks, loops, vocals, one-shots, field recordings, and any source you want to split into clean, playable pieces.

 What makes it a sample slicer